furnace915/stream-tv/README.md

 Stream TV Kata

 You have signed up for a new website Stream TV.
-By signing up for this site you can stream content
+By signing up for this site you can stream content or watch prerecorded content on-demand.
+You can also view prerecorded reruns on demand without a plan.

 Content consists of 2 main categories.
 Each category contains multiple subcategories: